By Roblimo from Slashdot's when-a-drone-hits-your-eye-like-a-big-pizza-pie-that's-a-lawsuit department

 ) and travel to the Embedded Linux Conference, where they gave a talk accompanied by these slides

 .
 NOTE: We have a little bonus for you today.
 We try to keep videos to 10 minutes or less, but we have no such constraints on transcript length.
 So if you want the 'full' version of this interview, please read the transcript.Read Replies (0)

-By Soulskill from Slashdot's when-they're-not-busy-telling-you-how-far-you-are-from-a-starbucks department
+By Soulskill from Slashdot's awesome-engineers-doing-awesome-work department

 An anonymous reader writes: Let's take a moment to appreciate the incredible engineering, scientific, and planning skill that went into the construction and deployment of the Opportunity rover.
 It landed on Mars with the goal of surviving 90 sols (Martian days), and it has just logged its 4,000th sol of harvesting valuable data and sending it back to us.
 The Planetary Society blog has posted a detailed update on Opportunity's status, and its team's plans for the future.
 The rover's hardware, though incredibly resilient, is wearing down.
 They reformatted its flash drive to block off a corrupted sector, and that solved some software problems that had cropped up.
 They're currently trying to figure out why the rover unexpectedly rebooted itself.
 Those events are incredibly dangerous to the rover's survival, so their highest priority right now is diagnosing that issue.

 Fortunately, weather on Mars is good where the rover is, and it's still able to harvest upwards of 500 Watt-hours of energy from its solar panels.
 Opportunity recently completed a marathon on Mars and took an impressive picture of the Spirit of St. Louis crater, and the rover will soon be on its way to enormous clay deposits that could provide valuable information about where we can look for water when we eventually put people on Mars.
 As always, you can look through Opportunity's images at the official website.Read Replies (0)